adyen-examples/adyen-react-online-payments/README.md

 ## Usage

-1. Create a `./.env` file with your [API key](https://docs.adyen.com/user-management/how-to-get-the-api-key), [Origin Key](https://docs.adyen.com/user-management/how-to-get-an-origin-key), and merchant account name (all credentials are in string format):
+1. Create a `./.env` file with your [API key](https://docs.adyen.com/user-management/how-to-get-the-api-key), [Client Key](https://docs.adyen.com/user-management/client-side-authentication), and merchant account name (all credentials are in string format):

 ```
 API_KEY="your_API_key_here"
 MERCHANT_ACCOUNT="your_merchant_account_here"
-ORIGIN_KEY="your_origin_key_here"
+CLIENT_KEY="your_client_key_here"
 ```

 2. Build & Start the server: